egelloC · Crack the College Code

 • ❌ Buying a $97 "essay course" full of generic templates that produce essays that could have been written by any of the 1.3 million kids applying this year

-Instead, it has everything to do with one thing most California families have never been shown:
+Instead, it has everything to do with one thing most families have never been shown:

 What a winning essay actually looks like.